- MSc/PGDip min. 2 years / PGCert min. 1 year

 Mode of Attendance: Distance Learning

-Climate Change and Development is available as a Master of Science, Postgraduate Diploma or Postgraduate Certificate.
+Agricultural Economics is available as a Master of Science, Postgraduate Diploma or Postgraduate Certificate.
+The table below outlines the programme structure of each level.

 - Food Security and Social Protection